ArthurHendrich/Fivem-Money-ModMenu/Readme.txt

 Warning:
-There is a risk of Ban
+There is a Ban risk
 The record of the receipt of money is saved in the log